CLARITY: Contextual Linguistic Adaptation and Accent Retrieval for Dual-Bias Mitigation in Text-to-Speech Generation: Experiments

-\textbf{Bias Analysis:} The FDR across all accent groups in Fig. \ref{fig:FDR} shows that CLARITY systems with higher FDRs achieve greater fairness than the baselines.
-The distribution of true and false predictions across accents for CosyVoice2 and CLARITY in Fig. \ref{fig:accent_distribution} indicates that CosyVoice2 (left) heavily biases toward US and CA accents (large dark-green and dark-red bars), often predicting them regardless of the real/true accent.
-CLARITY reduces this bias (right), decreasing US/CA dominance and increasing correctly predicted segments (shadowed), especially for GB and IN, resulting in more accurate and balanced accent distributions.
-This is particularly evident for GB and IN, where correctly predicted segments are much larger in CLARITY than in the baseline.
-Moreover, CLARITY achieves better subjective results in Fig. \ref{fig:sub} for accent consistency and overall match scores, further confirming the effectiveness of the proposed method in mitigating accent bias.
+\textbf{Fairness Discrepany Rate: } We compute the Fairness Discrepancy Rate (FDR)~\cite{de2021fairness,estevez2023study} for all accent groups, as plotted in Fig. \ref{fig:FDR}, revealing that CLARITY achieves higher FDRs than the baselines.
+To explore further, we consider the distribution of true and false positive predictions of all accents for CosyVoice2 and CLARITY generated speech in Fig. \ref{fig:accent_distribution} with the predicted accent type represented as colour for real accents along the x-axis, excluding US/CN for visibility.
+CosyVoice2 (left) clearly biases heavily toward generating US and CA accents (large dark-green and dark-red bars), often regardless of the requested and purported accent being generated.
+CLARITY reduces this bias (right) by decreasing US/CA dominance and increasing the correctly predicted segments (shadowed).
+This is especially noticeable for GB, IN and SG, where correctly predicted segments are much larger in CLARITY than in the baseline.
+This tends to explain why CLARITY achieved better subjective results in Fig. \ref{fig:sub} for those languages, in terms of accent consistency as well as overall match scores.